talonhub/community/README.md

 # knausj_talon
-Talon configs for both Mac, Windows and some Linux.
+Talon configs for Mac, Windows, and Linux.
 Very much in progress.
+This is also intended to work with both dragon and wav2letter.

 Clone repo into ~/.talon/user/knausj_talon